DataDavD/lakeFS/design/double-rocksdbjni.md

 methods needed by the interface.
 This will be checked by the JVM but only at run-time.

+#### TODO: static methods need to be exported into a separate object!

 ### Return types are safely covariant

 The ClassLoader does nothing to translate return types where covariance is